Binary Number: 1

 Sir Arthur John Gielgud, OM, CH (14 April 1904 – 21 May 2000), known as Sir John Gielgud, English theatre and film actor particularly known for his warm expressive voice.

-Bernard-Marie Koltès (born 9 April 1948 in Metz, died 1989 in Paris) French playwright and director.
+Bernard-Marie Koltès (9 April 1948 in Metz, died 1989 in Paris) French playwright and director.

-Michael Lehmann (born March 30, 1957; San Francisco, California) American film and television director.
+Michael Lehmann (March 30, 1957; San Francisco, California) American film and television director.

 Paul Reiser (March 30, 1957) American stand-up comedian, actor, author and writer.